-We compiled published peer-reviewed soil CO2, CH4 and N2O exchange data for drained organic forest soils under typical management conditions in the boreal and temperate zones to evaluate to what extent these data would allow the development of higher-tier EFs.
+We compiled published peer-reviewed soil CO2, CH4 and N2O exchange data for drained organic forest soils in the boreal and temperate zones to evaluate to what extent these data would allow the development of highertier EFs.
 We focused on data that have been used, or have the potential to be used, for estimating annual soil GHG balances as in the IPCC (2014) Wetlands Supplement.
 From here onwards we use 'annual soil GHG balance' for site-level estimates, and 'emission factor (EF)' for estimates pooled into different site-type categories as averages.
-Our goals were to investigate: (a) how the EFs of CO2, CH4, and N2O, and their uncertainties differ between site-type specific categories and the broad categories applied in the IPCC Tier 1 EFs, i.e., whether this uncertainty can be reduced by the use of more specific categories, (b) comparability of CO2 EFs based on flux data and inventory data, (c) potential sources of EF uncertainty detectable in the data, and (d) to which extent the site-specific annual soil GHG balances correlate with site-specific variables for weather, climate, soil and vegetation, and thus could serve the development of models aiming at higher EF tiers.
-Methodological issues related to different measuring methods have been assessed in Jauhiainen et al. (2019) and are thus not generally dealt with in this paper.
+Our goals were to investigate: (a) how the EFs and the EF uncertainties differ between site-type specific categories and the broad categories applied in the IPCC Tier 1 EFs, i.e., whether this uncertainty can be reduced by the use of more specific categories, (b) comparability of CO2 EFs based on flux data and inventory data, (c) potential sources of EF uncertainty detectable in the data, and (d) to which extent the site-specific annual soil GHG balances correlate with site-specific variables for weather, climate, soil and vegetation, and thus could serve the development of models aiming at higher EF tiers.